qlkwej/vulnscan/.github/CONTRIBUTING.md

 If you're interested in taking on a larger core feature, it's a good idea to get feedback early and often on the effort.

-- [ ] __Early validation of idea and implementation plan__: Vulnerability Scanner's core
+- [ ] __Early validation of idea and implementation plan__: Vulnerability Scanner's
-   is complicated enough that there are often several ways to implement something, each of which has different implications and tradeoffs.
+   core is complicated enough that there are often several ways to implement something, each of which has different implications and tradeoffs.
 Working through a plan of attack with the team before you dive into implementation will help ensure that you're working in the right direction.

-- [ ] __Unit tests__: Vulnerability Scanner's core is covered by hundreds of unit tests at
+- [ ] __Unit tests__: Vulnerability Scanner's core is covered by unit tests at
    several different layers of abstraction.
 Generally the best place to start is with a "Context Test".
 These are higher level test that interact end-to-end with most of Vulnerability Scanner's core.
-They are divided into test files for each major action (plan, apply, etc.).
+They are divided into test files for each major action (code scan, virus check, malware check, etc.).
    Getting a failing test is a great way to prove out a bug report or a new enhancement.
 With a context test in place, you can work on implementation and lower level unit tests.
 Lower level tests are largely context dependent, but the Context Tests are almost always part of core work.

 - [ ] __Documentation updates__: If the core change involves anything that
    needs to be reflected in our documentation, you can make those changes in